fmaussion/habil2.0/habil/ch03/paper_03.md

 models, indicating that further improvements will be necessary (I will discuss this point in [chapter 07](content:outlook)).

-I contributed to this paper in several ways:

-- OGGM was one of the five models contributing to the final product.
-This contribution led to several improvements in the OGGM codebase itself.
+I contributed to this paper in several ways.
+OGGM was one of the five models contributing to the final product.
-- I argued in favor of running a cross-validation experiment and helped designing it.
-- I also participated with an additional model contribution (a simple statistical model), which was later discarded because it was previously unpublished.
+I argued in favor of running a cross-validation experiment and helped designing it.
+I also participated with an additional model contribution (a simple statistical model), which was later discarded because it was previously unpublished.
-- I participated in the analysis of the results, and, to a smaller extent, to the writing of the paper.
+I participated in the analysis of the results, and, to a smaller extent, to the writing of the paper.

 [Link to the paper](https://doi.org/10.1038/s41561-019-0300-3) (non open-access)